 Nagykövesd (Veľký Kamenec) is located in the Upper Lands / Felvidék / Horná Zem, in Slovakia, 15 km from Királyhelmec (Kráľovský Chlmec).
 It is next to the present Hungarian border, near Ukraine.
 The castle is situated on the Eastern slope of the Bodrogköz Region’s highest hill.

 The earliest mention of the place is from 1283 when it belonged to Mátyás of the Rátold Clan.
 Assumedly, the castle was already built at that time.
 The place was owned by the Baksa Clan in 1287.
 The descendants of the Baksa Clan were the Soós and the Szerdahelyi families who were the owners in the 14th century.
 According to the documents, its castle was standing in 1323.
 The name “Nagykövesd” appeared in writing first in 1358.

 The Fischer family appeared as its part-owner in the 1800s.
-The Fischer family used the stones of the castle to build up their stately home that is on the western slope of the castle’s hill.
+The Fischer family used the stones of the castle to build up their stately home which is on the western slope of the castle’s hill.
 Today, it is a school.
-From the castle-hill, the visitors can enjoy the scenic view over the valley of the Ronya River.
+From the castle hill, the visitors can enjoy the scenic view over the valley of the Ronya River.
 So far there have been no archeological excavations in the old fort.

 If you like my writings, please feel free to support me with a coffee here: